 Specialized TCP/IP protocols, popularly known as SMTP and IMAP, are used for sending and receiving emails.
-Understanding these protocols is crucial for developers to satisfy the demands of contemporary applications.
-To make it easily understandable, we will discuss the SMTP and IMAP protocols in this blog post and talk about their concepts and differences.
+Understanding the difference between SMTP vs IMAP is crucial for developers to satisfy the demands of contemporary applications.

 The email communication flow involves three key parties:

-- Sender: The individual who initiates the email.
+• Sender: The individual who initiates the email.

-- Recipient: The individuals who receive the email.
+• Recipient: The individuals who receive the email.

-- Mail server: The intermediary entity responsible for receiving and routing the email.
+• Mail server: The intermediary entity responsible for receiving and routing the email.

 When a sender sends an email, it is directed to the server.
 The email server facilitates the delivery of the email to the intended recipient.
 Once connectivity is established, the email protocol plays a crucial role as it defines the standards for communication.